-Regardless of whether a company's strategy changes gradually or swiftly, the important point is that the task of crafting strategy is not a onetime event but is always a work in progress.5 The evolving nature of a company's strategy means the typical company strategy is a blend of (1) proactive moves to improve the company's financial performance and secure a competitive edge and (2) adaptive reactions to unanticipated developments and fresh market conditions-see Figure 1.1.6 The biggest portion of a company's current strategy flows from ongoing actions that have proven themselves in the marketplace and newly launched initiatives aimed at building a larger lead over rivals and further boosting financial performance.
+Regardless of whether a company's strategy changes gradually or swiftly, the important point is that the task of crafting strategy is not a one-time event but is always a work in progress.
+The evolving nature of a company's strategy means the typical company strategy is a blend of (1) proactive moves to improve the company's financial performance and secure a competitive edge and (2) adaptive reactions to unanticipated developments and fresh market conditions-see Figure 1.1.
+The biggest portion of a company's current strategy flows from ongoing actions that have proven themselves in the marketplace and newly launched initiatives aimed at building a larger lead over rivals and further boosting financial performance.
 This part of management's action plan for running the company is its proactive, deliberate strategy.

-Changing circumstances and ongoing management efforts to improve the strategy cause a company's strategy to evolve over time-a condition that makes the task of crafting a strategy a work in progress, not a onetime event.
+Changing circumstances and ongoing management efforts to improve the strategy cause a company's strategy to evolve over time-a condition that makes the task of crafting a strategy a work in progress, not a one-time event.

 At times, certain components of a company's deliberate strategy will fail in the marketplace and become abandoned strategy elements.
-Also, managers must always be willing to supplement or modify planned, deliberate strategy elements with asneeded reactions to unanticipated developments.
+Also, managers must always be willing to supplement or modify planned, deliberate strategy elements with as-needed reactions to unanticipated developments.
 Inevitably, there will be occasions when market and competitive conditions take unexpected turns that call for some kind of strategic reaction.
-Novel strategic moves on the part of rival firms, unexpected
+Novel strategic moves on the part of rival firms, unexpected shifts in customer preferences, fast-changing technological developments, and new market opportunities call for unplanned, reactive adjustments that form the company's emergent strategy.
+As shown in Figure 1.1, a company's realized strategy tends to be a combination of deliberate planned elements and unplanned, emergent elements.

 A company's realized strategy is a combination deliberate planned elements and unplanned emergent elements.
-Some components of a company's deliberate strategy will fail in the marketplace and become abandoned strategy elements. shifts in customer preferences, fast-changing technological developments, and new market opportunities call for unplanned, reactive adjustments that form the company's emergent strategy.
-As shown in Figure 1.1, a company's realized strategy tends to be a combination of deliberate planned elements and unplanned, emergent elements.
+Some components of a company's deliberate strategy will fail in the market-place and become abandoned strategy elements.